 Opening to William Street Mall at Yagan Square, ECU City will offer new vibrancy through its dynamic digital media facade, and an immersive entrance that envelops Perth Busport.
 Activated streetscapes and lively common laneways will connect to Roe, Queen, and Wellington Streets.

-ECU City will be a short walk to the Western Australian Museum Boola Bardip, the Art Gallery of Western Australia, the State Library, Perth Institute of Contemporary Arts, and the State Theatre Centre.
-It is just metres from St Georges Terrace, and close to Elizabeth Quay.
+ECU City is a short walk to Perth’s thriving arts and culture precinct, including the Western Australian Museum Boola Bardip, the Art Gallery of Western Australia, the State Library, Perth Institute of Contemporary Arts, and the State Theatre Centre, alongside live music and entertainment venues.
+It is just metres from Perth’s business locale on St Georges Terrace, and close to the iconic Elizabeth Quay and a dynamic array of dining options.

 Industry and entertainment will be quite literally at its door.

-The campus will be only steps from the Kings Square commercial district, Market Grounds, and RAC Arena, with train and bus connections across the city, including a 21-minute train journey to ECU Joondalup and twice-daily trains to ECU South West.
+Train and bus linkages connect across the city, including a 21-minute train journey to ECU Joondalup and twice-daily trains to ECU South West.

 One of the world’s oldest learning places.